adelelduhemy/lawyers-website/README.md

 ## 🌐 Deployment

-1. Set up a MongoDB database:
+1. Set up MongoDB Atlas:
-   - Use MongoDB Atlas (recommended)
+   - Create a free account at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)
-   - Create a new cluster
+   - Create a new cluster (Free tier available)
+   - Set up database access:
+     - Create a database user
+     - Set up IP whitelist (0.0.0.0/0 for all IPs)
-   - Get your connection string
+   - Get your connection string from "Connect" button
-   - Set up database access and network access
+   - Create a new database named "law_firm_db"

 2. Configure environment variables on your hosting platform:
    - Add MONGODB_URI